ICMS-conference/icms-conference.github.io/2024/sessions/session2.md

 The theorem that a closed unit ball is compact if, and only if, its vector space is finite-dimensional showcases how unintuitive infinite dimensional spaces can be.
 Many proofs skip over what's considered obvious, leaving readers unaware of the underlying assumptions until they attempt formalization.
 We will begin the talk by proving a particular formulation of Riesz's lemma in Lean.
 We will then use it to construct a sequence in the unit ball where the distance between all elements is 1 and show that such a sequence cannot contain a convergent subsequence.
 Subsequently, we'll establish that a closed unit ball is not sequentially compact.
 A significant challenge we encountered during this proof was the necessity to define the sequence through strong recursion, which posed some difficulties in its formalisation.
 We hope this talk will showcase Lean's role in enhancing understanding and generalization of proofs by prompting us to explore broader definitions and theorems within the Mathlib library.

-#### Formalising Families of `p`-adic Galois Representations in Lean 4
+#### Formalising Families of `l`-adic Galois Representations in Lean 4

 * [Ivan Farabella](mailto:ivan.farabella21@imperial.ac.uk)

-Families of `p`-adic Galois representations are an important tool in modern algebraic number theory.
+Families of `l`-adic Galois representations are an important tool in modern algebraic number theory.
 Andrew Wiles used families of representations associated with elliptic curves to prove Fermat's Last Theorem and the Langlands philosophy conjectures a deep connection to the theory of automorphic forms.
-We formalise of the definition of families of `p`-adic Galois representations as well as the definition of compatibility on them for the first time in an interactive theorem prover and discuss the formalisation process.
+We formalise of the definition of families of `l`-adic Galois representations as well as the definition of compatibility on them for the first time in an interactive theorem prover and discuss the formalisation process.

-#### Formalization of Hopf Algebra Category and Affine Group Scheme
+#### Formalisation of the Category of Hopf Algebras in Lean 4

 * Speaker: [Yunzhou Xie](mailto:yunzhou.xie21@imperial.ac.uk)
 * Speaker: [Yichen Feng](mailto:yichen.feng21@imperial.ac.uk)